tf-coreml/tf-coreml/README.md

 pip install --upgrade tfcoreml
 ```

-Please checkout [these examples](https://github.com/apple/coremltools/tree/3.4/examples/neural_network_inference/tensorflow_converter/Tensorflow_1) which illustrates how to use `tfcoreml.convert`.
+Please read [this usage section](./Usage.md) which illustrates how to convert models using `tfcoreml`.

 For access to new features, bug fixes, community support and requests, please use [coremltools](https://github.com/apple/coremltools) github repository.